-When you think of Electric Vehicles (EVs), you might think of a car that runs only via electricity.
-Whilst this kind of vehicle (Battery EV’s) is common, there are actually a number of different EVs.
+When you think of Electric Vehicles (EVs), you might think of a car that runs only on electricity.
+Whilst this kind of vehicle (Battery EVs) is common, there are actually many different EVs.
 We also have plug-in hybrid EVs, which run on a battery until it has run out, and then run on gasoline.
 Last, we have a hybrid vehicle.
 These cars must have petrol in them to run but have an electric motor to allow them to run more efficiently.

 We are currently in a transitional period to switching to fully electric vehicles.

-One aspect that makes electric cars a cleaner option than gasoline cars is the smart charging features being introduced by companies like Nuvve.
-They work by plugging the car in, inputting information (such as I want my car charged 100% by 7:00 am) into an app.
-The app will then find times where renewable energy sources (such as sun and wind) are at their highest, and then use this energy to charge the car.
-This makes EVs both cheaper and cleaner to run.
+One thing that makes electric cars cleaner than gasoline cars is the smart charging features being introduced by companies like Nuvve.
+They work by plugging the car in and inputting information (such as I want my car charged 100% by 7:00 am) into an app.
+The app will then find times when renewable energy sources (such as sun and wind) are at their highest, and then use this energy to charge the car.
+This makes EVs cheaper to run, too!

-However, this is still just beginning, and there is innovation and evolution that needs to occur before smart charging can be rolled out on a large scale.
+But, this is still the beginning.
+There is a lot of innovation and evolution that needs to occur before smart charging can roll out on a large scale.

 Why haven’t people brought electric cars yet?
-Being a new phenomenon, it will take time to develop the vehicles to suit everyone’s needs in terms of how they work, their aesthetics, and the development of more charging ports.
+Being a new phenomenon, it will take time to develop the vehicles to suit everyone’s needs.
+We will need to assess how they work, their aesthetics, and the development of more charging ports.
 When gasoline cars were first introduced, it took a while for people to change over from horses, too.
 At the time horses seemed to be a more convenient option, as they could be fed anywhere.

 In essence, it is clear that electric vehicles are the way forward, evidenced by the ban on all non-electric cars in the UK by 2035.
 However, there is plenty of innovation and development to occur before they are mainstream, so get thinking!